wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-tutorial-get-started-v1.md

 ## What's next?
-In this HBase tutorial for HDInsight, you learned how to provision an HBase cluster and how to create tables and view the data in those tables from the HBase shell.
+In this HBase tutorial for HDInsight, you learned how to create an HBase cluster and how to create tables and view the data in those tables from the HBase shell.
 You also learned how use a Hive query on data in HBase tables and how to use the HBase C# REST APIs to create an HBase table and retrieve data from the table.

 To learn more, see:

 - [HDInsight HBase overview][hdinsight-hbase-overview]:
 HBase is an Apache, open-source, NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semistructured data.
-- [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet]:
+- [Create HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet-v1]:
 With virtual network integration, HBase clusters can be deployed to the same virtual network as your applications so that applications can communicate with HBase directly.
 - [Configure HBase replication in HDInsight](/documentation/articles/hdinsight-hbase-geo-replication): Learn how to configure HBase replication across two Azure datacenters.
+- [Analyze Twitter sentiment with HBase in HDInsight][hbase-twitter-sentiment]:
+Learn how to do real-time [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) of big data by using HBase in a Hadoop cluster in HDInsight.

-[hdinsight-manage-portal]: /documentation/articles/hdinsight-administer-use-management-portal-v1
+[hdinsight-manage-portal]: hdinsight-administer-use-management-portal-v1
-[hdinsight-upload-data]: /documentation/articles/hdinsight-upload-data
+[hdinsight-upload-data]: hdinsight-upload-data.md
 [hbase-reference]: http://hbase.apache.org/book.html#importtsv
 [hbase-schema]: http://0b4af6cdc2f0c5998459-c0245c5c937c5dedcca3f1764ecc9b2f.r43.cf2.rackcdn.com/9353-login1210_khurana.pdf
 [hbase-quick-start]: http://hbase.apache.org/book.html#quickstart